Optimal Delay-Outage Analysis for Noise-Limited Wireless Networks with Caching, Computing, and Communications -- Derivations and Proofs: Delay-Outage Analysis for Scenarios

 {\em Theorem 10:} Let $M\to\infty$ and $S\to\infty$.
 Consider $\gamma>1$.
 Suppose the caching policy is given by Theorem 3.
 Then, the optimal (minimum) achievable outage probability is lower and upper bounded as:

 \begin{proof} See Appendix \ref{app:Thm10}. \end{proof}

 {\em Corollary 10.1:} Let $M\to\infty$ and $S\to\infty$.
 Consider $\gamma<1$.
 Suppose the caching policy is given by Theorem 3.
 Assume $C_2$ is small because we are interested in the case that the caching space of a BS is much smaller than the library size.
-Then, the optimal (minimum) achievable outage probability in Theorem 10 can be approximately lower and upper bounded as:
+Then, the lower and upper bounds in Theorem 10 for the optimal (minimum) achievable outage probability can be approximated as:

-Furthermore, when $\kappa'$ is sufficiently large so that the outage probability lower bound $e^{-\kappa'}$ is small, the optimal (minimum) achievable outage probability in Theorem 10 can be approximately lower and upper bounded as:
+Furthermore, when $\kappa'$ is sufficiently large so that the outage probability lower bound $e^{-\kappa'}$ is small, the lower and upper bounds in Theorem 10 for the optimal (minimum) achievable outage probability can be approximated as: